MatSim91/Milestone-Project-2-Memory-Game/README.md

     - Balsamiq was used to create the [Wireframes](#wireframes) during the design process.

 7. [Google Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools)
     - Used for testing and fixing website bugs.
+Also used Google Lighthouse for performance testing.

 8. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on the game.html page to add the stars icon, the square icon and the restart icon.

-9.
-    -

-10.
-    -

 # Testing